busbar-io/busbar-server/README.md

 Please check the following AWS documentation in order to create a S3 bucket:
 - [Create a Bucket](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)

-The recomended S3 bucket policy is the following (replace the values denoted by "<...>"):
+Following is the recomended S3 bucket policy (replace the values denoted by "<...>"):

+In order to set the needed access policy to your newly created bucket, on your AWS web console:
+- Navigate to `Service > Storage > S3`
+- Click on your bucket name
+- Click on the `Permissions` tab
+- Click on `Bucket Policy`
+- Paste the policy bellow replacing the needed values denoted by "<...>" with the proper ones:

 ```json
 {